 Our aim is to empower students and given them autonomy over their own learning whilst supporting them through each state of the process.

-We partner with Bucks New University Positive Psychology Department (MAPP), and collaborate with members and practitioners on research, raising standards and building awareness of this emerging and powerful discipline, and with Sheffield Hallam University and POINT on autism-related research and work.
+We foster a strong relationship with Bucks New University Positive Psychology Department (MAPP), and collaborate with students and graduates as members and practitioners on research, raising standards and building awareness of this emerging and powerful discipline.
+Our founder is currently completing a Doctoral Research Project with Sheffield Hallam University and additionally manages the Autism and SEND training for POINT in Oldham.

 We also partner with Inner Athletics Ltd. on course delivery as a PPG-approved accredited learning centre, and with Combat Academy Community Support Division and G.E.T.
 Therapy on community-focused research.